Skip to main content

 This FFplus call is complementary to the open call for proposals for the Development of Generative AI Models (Identifier FFplus_Call-1-Type-2) that is executed in parallel.
 It should be noted that SMEs (in the role of main participant) may only participate in one of the two types of sub-projects; i.e. participation is mutually exclusive.

-OPEN CALL WEBINARS FOR BUSINESS EXPERIMENTS
+OPEN CALL WEBINAR FOR BUSINESS EXPERIMENTS

 KEY CALL DETAILS